awsdocs/amazon-connect-admin-guide/doc_source/monitoring-cloudwatch.md

 The following dimensions are used in the CloudWatch dashboard for Amazon Connect metrics\.

-### Contact flow metrics dimension<a name="contact-flow-dimension"></a>
+### Flow metrics dimension<a name="contact-flow-dimension"></a>

 **Note**
-If a contact flow has a dimension name in non\-ASCII characters, you won't be able to see it in CloudWatch\.
+If a flow has a dimension name in non\-ASCII characters, you won't be able to see it in CloudWatch\.

-Filters metric data by contact flow\.
+Filters metric data by flow\.
 Includes the following metrics:
 + ContactFlowErrors
 + ContactFlowFatalErrors
 + PublicSigningKeyUsage